Carbon Ceramic Brakes Guide: What C/SiC Changes, and What It Doesn’t

 You have sliding or floating front calipers, or small front rotors, often under 330 mm (13.0 in).

-This is a rule of thumb.
-Real fitment depends on caliper geometry, pad sweep, and wheel clearance.
+That’s a rule of thumb.
+Real fitment comes down to caliper geometry, pad sweep, and wheel clearance.

 Fitment checklist

-Send this once and avoid ordering the wrong parts.
+Send this once and you’ll avoid ordering the wrong parts.

 • Year / Make / Model: for example, 2024 BMW M4 G82.